Hello Fellow Readers,

 Penn State Extension Office reports both blue and Norway spruce are susceptible to the branch killing disease, though in our area blue spruce seem most impacted.
 Its caused by the fungus cytospora kunzei.
 Trees over fifteen years old are most often infected though younger trees can also contract the slow-moving disease.

-You’ll first notice a reddish to brownish cast on branches leading to an obvious browning of the needles which eventually fall off.
-It typically starts from the lower branches and makes its way up.
-You may notice yellowish-brown, purplish-white or white patches of resin on the bark.
+You’ll first notice a reddish to brownish cast on branches leading to browning of the needles which eventually fall off.
+It typically starts from the lower limbs and makes it’s way up.
+You may notice yellowish-brown, purplish-white, or white patches of resin on the bark.

-When weakened or stressed, as with all living things, trees are more susceptible disease.
-Both too much water and draught stresses spruces.
-We’ve had consecutive seasons of draught which no doubt has added to the devastation.
+When weakened or stressed, as with all living things, trees become more susceptible to disease.
+Both too much water and drought can stress spruces.
+We’ve had consecutive seasons of drought which no doubt has added to the devastation.
 Be sure of proper irrigation and that the soil drains well.
 Deep root fertilization is recommended to stimulate growth to help fight canker disease.
 Fertilizing may also encourage new growth in the smaller naked areas, but rarely will large dead areas fill back in.
-Cut off the diseased branches to the nearest healthy lateral branch or to the trunk.
+Cut off the diseased branches to the nearest healthy lateral branch or the trunk.
 Only prune when the tree is dry as wetness will encourage the spores to spread.
-Sadly fungicides are not effective as the fungus infects wounded tissue but can remain dormant with no symptoms and therefore fungicides cannot be successfully timed.
+Sadly fungicides are ineffective as the fungus infects wounded tissue but can remain dormant with no symptoms and therefore fungicides cannot be successfully timed.

-One of my pet peeves are lower branches cut off evergreen trees which looks as bad as wearing knee-high pantyhose with a short skirt.
+One of my pet peeves is lower branches cut off evergreen trees which look as bad as wearing knee-high pantyhose with a short skirt.
 There were three mature beefy blues on our property I adored that were infected with canker disease.
 Despite a top “don’t” desperate measures sometimes overrule.
-I kept the three beauties going for a handful of years by limbing up the unsightly branches and planting Bottlebrush Buckeye below to fill in the trees gnarly knees.
+I kept the three beauties going for a handful of years by limbing up the unsightly branches and planting Bottlebrush Buckeye below to fill in the gnarly trees knees.
 About the time the Aesculus parviflora grew to be head high, it was the time to cut down the poor blue spruces.
 Still, it was hard to destroy trees whose tops seemed healthy.
 Sometimes you just must let things go.
-But never where knee-high pantyhose with a short skirt.
+But never wear knee-high pantyhose with a short skirt.
 Garden Dilemmas?
-Askmarystone@gmail.com
+AskMaryStone@gmail.com

-How canker disease spreads: You may not see the fungus which enters through wounds as the disease can remain dormant until the tree becomes stressed.
+How canker disease spreads: The fungus enters through wounds that can remain dormant until the tree becomes stressed.
 Then small cankers form with thousands of spores though they are hard to see.
-When the diseased tree becomes wet the spores ooze out in yellowish strands that splash spores onto other branches.
+When the diseased tree becomes wet, the spores ooze out in yellowish strands that splash spores onto other branches.

 Judy wrote: I’m “feeling very Hollywood to be featured in your article.”
 To which I responded, “You are Hollywood.
 Here you are carrying your bouquet on the red carpet.
 You look so “glam.”